WZhaoKe/aegpwb/doc/SolverUserManual.md

 ## ASCII input data files

 Many of the objects are able to read input parameters from external ASCII files.
-For general format supported for these files is
+The general format supported for these files is:

-The ASCII files have the format:

     # Optional header lines using hash comment character
     #